ClemArt/kubernetes-on-a-budget/README.md

         HTTPS_PROXY = http://myproxy.org:port
         NO_PROXY = localhost,127.0.0.1,192.168.10.0/24

 If your proxy is of type MITM, you should create a `ssl` folder next to the `Vagrantfile` and put the proxy's root CA in here.
-Then add `custom_ssl` next to the `ca_dependencies` provisioner.
+Then you can use the `custom_ssl` provisioner to trust these new CA.